 4.2 Division of Range of Expression into States and Notes

-4.2.1 Unless it is clear that no intermediates exist between states (i.e. they are qualitative characteristics-see Section 2.2) Suitably worded intermediate states may, if required, be included.
-For example: ^e
+4.2.1 Unless it is clear that no intermediates exist between states (i.e. they are qualitative characteristics-see Section 2.2), suitably worded intermediate states should be included.
+For example: